Oil Change Tips

 Most automobile manufacturers recommend oil changes once every year or every 7,500 miles of car and light truck gasoline engines.
 Diesel engines and turbocharged gasoline engines, the usual recommendation is every 3,000 miles or six months.

-You’ll find that a once a year (7,500 miles) oil change is for vehicles driven in ideal circumstances.
+You’ll find that a once-a-year (7,500 miles) oil change is for vehicles driven in ideal circumstances.
 What most of us think is "normal" driving is actually "severe service" driving.
 This includes frequent short trips (less than 10 miles, especially in cold weather), stop-and-go city traffic driving, driving in dusty conditions (gravel roads, etc), and sustained highway driving speed during the warm season.
-For this type of driving behavior, the recommendation is to change the oil every 3,000 miles or six months.
+For this type of driving behavior, the recommendation is to change the oil every 3,000 - 5,000 miles.

 For maximum protection, most oil companies say to change the oil every 3,000 miles or three to six months regardless of what type of driving you do.
 Regular oil changes for preventative maintenance are cheap insurance against engine wear, and will always save you money in the long run if you keep a car for more than three or four years.
 It's very uncommon to see an engine that has been well maintained with regular oil changes develop major bearing, ring, cam or valve problems under 100,000 miles.